+IV.
 Summary Ten-Day Suspension

 The Superintendent/President, or designated authority, may order immediate exclusion from campus and/or classes for a period not to exceed ten (10) days when it is determined that immediate suspension is required to protect lives or property and to ensure the maintenance of order (Education Code §66017).
 A student may be summarily suspended for good cause prior to a conference or hearing.
-Ten-day suspension is designed to provide an opportunity for investigation, to serve as a means of relieving tension of the student body due to a serious infraction of the Student Code of Conduct, or to remove a threat to the well-being of the students and/or the good order of the College which would prevent the continued normal conduct of the academic community.
+Ten-day suspension is designed to provide an opportunity for investigation, to serve as a means of relieving tension of the student body due to a serious infraction of the Standards of Student Conduct, or to remove a threat to the well-being of the students and/or the good order of the College which would prevent the continued normal conduct of the academic community.

-Initiating Student Discipline Procedures
+V. Initiating Student Discipline Procedures

-All proceedings held in accordance with these procedures shall relate specifically to an alleged violation of this adopted Student Code of Conduct.
+All proceedings held in accordance with these procedures shall relate specifically to an alleged violation of this adopted Standards of Student Conduct.

-A request for disciplinary action may be initiated by any faculty, student, or College employee and shall be made of the Administrator in writing (see Notice of a Student Code of Conduct Violation).
-Electronic communication or email and verbal reports are not acceptable.
+A request for disciplinary action may be initiated by any faculty, student, or College employee and shall be made of the Administrator in writing on the appropriate forms.
+Electronic communication or verbal reports are not acceptable.
 The Administrator will then take any action deemed appropriate under the circumstances.